 - How to handle your body after death (burial or cremation)

-- Whether to hold a funeral, memorial, celebration of life, or virtual funeral service
+- Whether to hold a funeral, memorial, or celebration of life

 - Whether your funeral follows religious or cultural customs

 - Whether to use a service like GatheringUs to have a virtual funeral if coming together in person isn't possible

 These decisions are hard enough under the best of circumstances.
 When dealing with the death of a loved one, they’re even more stressful.